homomorfismo/blog/_posts/2021-07-14-Two-body-problem.md

 title: Two-body problem in matplotlib
 ---

 I finally got round to learn how to make animations with matplotlib.
 Years ago I gave it a go but it felt so backwards that it scared me away for long time.
 This past month I was learning *manim*, which is a whole different story, and tried to make an animation of [Hohmann transfer orbits](https://en.wikipedia.org/wiki/Hohmann_transfer_orbit) which I had just discovered thanks to Brilliant (not sponsored) that has [a chapter on them](https://brilliant.org/practice/orbits-vis-viva/?p=1) in their course on Gravitational Physics.
 Manim is probably flexible enough to do a good job here, but I didn't know how to.
-So I turned to matplotlib because, but I started with an easier animation.
+So I turned to matplotlib because, but I started with an easier animation: the $N$-body problem ($N$-BP)

 While working on it, I came across this [post](https://towardsdatascience.com/modelling-the-three-body-problem-in-classical-mechanics-using-python-9dc270ad7767) by Gaurav Deshmukh published in Towards Data Science, which always has great content, where he has a very nice animation of the Alpha Centaury binary system exhibiting a completely stable and periodic behaviour.
 I tried deriving the necessary initial velocity for this setup analytically but I must be missing something because the best I get is the following, which is periodic yet not so nice.
 I did it in a very special case, two particles of equal mass in elliptic orbits as you can see in the next section.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/RLXghR9DMbE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-#### Two objects of equal mass
+### Analysis of the 2-BP with  equal masses

 Let $2R_a$ be the distance of the two masses when they are the furthest apart, so that $R_a$ is the distance to $COM$.
 In a gravitational field mechanical energy is conserved and, the total mechanical energy for any of the masses $m$ is